 - Previous first place award winner may not compete again.

-- You can only use the props that you can carry onto stage yourself (there will be no time for set up).
+- You can only use one prop that you can carry onto the stage yourself (there will be no time for set up).

 - Presentations are limited to 3 minutes maximum – competitors exceeding 3 minutes will be disqualified.